duanecilliers/simple-section-navigation/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Applies "simple_section_page_list" filter to child page list before output
+* Adds "current_page_parent" class to linked heading, if applicable
+* Improved logic around page ancestors in the excluded list
+* Fixes rare error involving post ancestor setup
+* Many general improvement and optimizations to codebase

 = 2.0.1 =
-Ability to customize "before_title" and "after_title" when calling via template function
+* Ability to customize "before_title" and "after_title" when calling via template function

 = 2.0 =
 Version 2.0 represents a fundamental change to the plug-in's architecture.
 Developers calling the widget by a function in the template (not using the widget) will be *required* to update the template, unless using the default settings.
 The function now has 1 parameter: arguments for the output of the widget, as detailed under installation instructions.
 New features include multiwidget support, better performance, and independent configuration for each instance.